Saturday 11 April, 2026

 You Might Also Like

 Munich-based Tytan said it will use the funding to help scale its manufacturing footprint across Germany and Ukraine, as well as other allied markets; to continue developing the next generation of its hardware, including missiles; and to continue building out its AI technology.
+Tytan’s system — comprised of software, ground stations and interceptor drones — targets both UAVs used for reconnaissance and strike drones equipped with weapons.

-Tytan’s funding comes at a critical moment in Europe.
-Two weeks ago, the overriding themes of the Munich Security Conference laid bare where Europe sees itself today geopolitically.
-The spectres of adversary states like Russia and China, but also the America-first stance of the US these days, are compelling countries to put more focus on their defence than they have since the Second World War — at a time when warfare is evolving well beyond guns, tanks, bomber planes and lots of human troops.
-Meanwhile, these countries are increasingly focused on how make their defences more “resilient”: not just stronger and more modern, but more sovereign and less dependent on third parties.
+Two weeks ago, at the Munich Security Conference, the overriding themes laid bare where Europe sees itself today geopolitically.
+The spectres of adversary states like Russia and China, but also the America-first stance of the US these days, are compelling countries to put more focus on their defence than they have since the Second World War.
+They are doing so at a time when warfare is evolving well beyond guns, tanks, bomber planes and lots of human troops.
+Meanwhile, Europe (like the rest of the world) is increasingly focused on how make their defences more “resilient”: not just stronger and more modern, but more sovereign and less dependent on third parties.

 Tytan essentially fits all of those briefs: it’s a company building defence technology against the threats of today and tomorrow, and it’s doing that on the ground in Europe.